RLBat/CMEECourseWork/Week3/README.txt

 PP_Lattice.R - Generates density plots and key descriptive stats for predator/prey masses per type of feeding interaction.
 Outputs the results as a pdf for the graphs and a csv file of descriptive stats

+PP_Regress.R - Plots predator mass against prey mass for each feeding interaction type, and gives lm estimates for each lifestage.
+Calculates true lm values for each lifestage, for each feeding interaction and outputs to a csv.

 preallocate.R - Script demonstarting the speed benefits of pre-allocating variables

 run_get_TreeHeight.sh - Runs get_TreeHeight.sh